 Ensure you have backups

-An attack is often launched from within an email and the scrambling of files can be catastrophic.
+A cyber attack is often launched from within an email and the scrambling of files can be catastrophic.
 This scenario has played out in many corporations around the world and the recovery process need not be hectic.
 If a data backup plan is in place, it is possible to recover all the corrupt data via the previous night’s backup.

 It is often months before an organisation realises that a cybersecurity breach has occurred.
 What you do after the breach is identified will determine the ultimate cost of the breach and your survivability as a going concern.